slytomcat/http-mock/README.md

 [![Docker image](https://img.shields.io/badge/Docker-image-blue)](https://github.com/slytomcat/http-mock/pkgs/container/http-mock)

 # http-mock
-MOCK Service for http services.
+MOCK Service for testings http clients.

 It work as service that allows to start/handle/stop the handlers for handling request to several different external services.
-Each handler has it's own configuration and can:
+Each handler works on its own port, has individual configuration and can:
 - record forwarded requests&responses
 - replay recorded responses
 - passthrough some requests as just proxy (without recording it)
 - work as an recorded responses relayer (not known requests will return HTTP 404 status code).

-The configuration of service can be changed (as wel as individual responses) via http requests to management service.
+The configuration of service can be changed (as wel as individual responses) via http requests to management service port.

 Responses can be stored in one of 2 formats:
 - just raw body of response (with uncompressed content of response even if the requester sent `Accept-Encoding: gzip` into request header and response has `Content-Encoding: gzip` in its header)